The Ugly Truth About Love

 Me: "My new staff is struggling.
 I am not going to be able to make it to your mom's for dinner; I have to explain this process to them once again."

 First, she expected me to take responsibility for her problems.
-I'd come home from work and would have consulting calls scheduled, "I wanted a nice relaxing night at home with you, you should have known that and not scheduled work."
+I'd come home from work and would have consulting calls scheduled.
+"I wanted a nice, relaxing night at home with you; you should have known that and not scheduled work."

 Or, in my case, I would take on too much responsibility and take on her problems: "Her flower business is struggling, but it is probably my fault because I didn't work hard enough on her website to get her better rankings and more leads.
 I'm going to push client work aside and work on her site all day tomorrow."

-That is what we call a self-defeating relationship and the reason our relationship burned to the ground like a dumpster fire as we were separated just two months after the incident aforementioned.
+That is what we call a self-defeating relationship, and the reason our relationship burned to the ground like a dumpster fire as we were separated just two months after the incident aforementioned.

 Newsflash: People can't solve your problems for you because even if they did, you wouldn't be happy.

-This is fact.
+This is a fact.

 You might think they would, but they don't.
 Happiness comes from solving YOUR OWN problems.
 The same goes for you trying to solve other people's problems because it won't make them happy either.